thingsdb/go-timod/README.md

 ## Exceptions

 These are the possible exceptions which may be used.
-Do not any other values as ThingsDB will only accept values withing this range.
+Do not use any other exception code, as ThingsDB will only accept values withing the given range.

 - `ExCancelled` - operation is cancelled before completion
 - `ExOperation` - operation is not valid in the current context